YunoHost/doc/dev.md

   them in the string with `{{some-argument:s}}`.
 Don't edit other locales files, this will be done using [weblate](https://translate.yunohost.org/) !

-- Yunohost tries to follow the [pep8](http://pep8.org/) coding style.
+- YunoHost tries to follow the [pep8](http://pep8.org/) coding style.
 Tools exist to automatically check conformity.

 - Name of "private" functions should start with a `_`